remybach/jQuery.clientSideLogging/README.md

 ## About

-The idea behind this plugin was born from (reading this article)[http://openmymind.net/2012/4/4/You-Really-Should-Log-Client-Side-Error/].
+The idea behind this plugin was born from [reading this article](http://openmymind.net/2012/4/4/You-Really-Should-Log-Client-Side-Error/).
 The plugin has the ability to include some useful stats like the user agent, window size, and hopefully more in the future.

 ## Usage